 Surcharges are fines assessed by New Jersey Surcharge Violation System (NJSVS).
-Drivers who have excessive points for traffic violations or have been convicted in court for specific offenses such as driving while intoxicated (DWI) are liable for Surcharge.
+Drivers who have excessive points for traffic violations or have been convicted in court for specific offenses such as driving under the influence (DUI) are liable for surcharges.
 Surcharges are in addition to any court fines and/or penalties and are billed yearly for three years.
-If you have received a surcharge notice in the mail and do not see an answer to your question on this page or in the FAQ, please call the New Jersey Surcharge Violation System at (888-651-9999).
+If you have received a surcharge notice in the mail and do not see an answer to your question on this page or in the FAQs, please call the New Jersey Surcharge Violation System at (844) 424-6829.

 Not paying surcharges?

 Drivers failing to pay surcharges are sent a notice indicating when their license will be suspended and another notice confirming suspension for non-payment.
-Moving out of state or failing to maintain a current address with the MVC does not excuse surcharge debts.
-After suspension, surcharges and a $100 restoration fee must be paid to restore the license privilege.
+Moving out of state or failing to maintain a current address with the NJ Motor Vehicle Commission (MVC) does not excuse surcharge debts.
+After suspension, surcharges and a $100 restoration fee must be paid to restore your driving privilege.
 If the surcharge remains unpaid a Certificate of Debt is filed in Superior Court.
 The court issues a judgment, which allows the state to collect unpaid surcharges through involuntary means.
 The judgment amount (surcharge debt) must be paid before personal property can be transferred or sold.
 Judgments include a collection cost and interest charges calculated on the judgment balance.
 Unpaid judgments are assigned to collection agencies and law firms.
 Credit bureaus are made aware of unpaid accounts.

 Drivers owing surcharges can request a lower cost payment plan if they are currently receiving government benefits.
-This includes participants in Work Force New Jersey (TANF), Supplemental Nutrition Assistance (SNAP), those receiving unemployment benefits and other eligible programs.
-Contact the billing office at 888-651-9999 or the collection firm noted on your billing statement for more information.
+This includes participants in Work First New Jersey (TANF), Supplemental Nutrition Assistance (SNAP), those receiving unemployment benefits and other eligible programs.
+Contact the billing office at (844) 424-6829 or the collection firm noted on your billing statement for more information.
 You will need to submit proof of participation or receipt of benefits.
 Hardship payment plans expire when there is no longer a hardship.
-Hardship Payment Plans will assist drivers in avoiding suspension and aid in restoring driving privileges.
+Hardship payment plans will assist drivers in avoiding suspension and aid in restoring driving privileges.

 Please visit Surcharge Frequently Asked Questions (FAQs).

-Surcharge Payment plans are available as detailed on your bill.
-You can call 888-651-9999 for more information.
-You may also use this number to automatically access individual account and payment information, obtain Surcharge program information, and make credit card payments 24 hours a day, 7 days a week.
+Surcharge payment plans are available as detailed on your bill.
+You can call (844) 424-6829 for more information.
+You may also use this number to automatically access individual account and payment information, obtain surcharge program information, and make credit card payments 24 hours a day, 7 days a week.